godotengine/godot-docs/getting_started/editor/unity_to_godot.rst

 but all of them have the same properties as defined by the prefab.

 Godot does not provide prefabs as such, but this functionality is here, again, filled thanks to its scene system:
-As we saw the scene system is organized as a tree.
+As we saw, the scene system is organized as a tree.
 Godot allows you to save a subtree of a scene as its own scene, thus saved into its own file.
 This new scene can then be instanced as many times as you want.
 Any change you make to this new, separate scene will be applied to its instances.
 However, any change you make to the instance will not have any impact on the 'template' scene.